 The SinceLogin interval type aggregates statistical data only for agent-object statistics-that is, statistics based on stat types with object type defined as Agent.
-Stat Server resets such statistics to zero (0) at the moment of agent login (that is, agent association to the place).
-Statistics continue to accumulate so long as an agent is associated with a specific place.
+Stat Server resets such statistics to zero (0) at the moment of agent login.
+Statistics continue to accumulate as long as the agent is logged into (any) DN.
 The SinceLogin interval enables statistic requests by agent.
-This means you can now identify the least-occupied agent, for example, by requesting every agent's total handling time with SinceLogin interval).
+This means you can now identify the least-occupied agent, for example, by requesting every agent's total handling time with SinceLogin interval.